indi6oblin/indi6oblin/README.md

 ### Hi there 👋

 My name is Supardianto.
-Currently, I'm a bootcamp participant at Hacktiv8, I studying backend development.
+Currently, I'm a lecturer, PHP addict, web developer for government or private sector, and lead developer for Polibatam Software Team
 <br/>
 <br/>